 4. Visit the Bapu Museum

-Now, let’s get back on track to this Vijayawada travel guide.
+Now, let’s get back on track with this Vijayawada travel guide.

 5. Walk into the Undavalli Caves